 Now the unique thing about taking a bus in Vietnam is the impressive sleeper-style buses.
 These buses are honestly not like any I have seen elsewhere with three rows of chairs stacked two tall.
 For longer journeys, such as from Hoi An to Nha Trang this is the type of bus you will be taking.

 I am tall.
 Sure I am not super tall, just reaching 180cm.
-Though I am tall enough where I need to awkwardly contort my body to fit my feet into those little boxes.
-Honestly, if you are less than 165cm you should be fine in the typical sleeper style bus, though any taller and it will be one uncomfortable journey.
-For the tourist style buses, 180cm is really how tall you should be to comfortably fit.
+Though I am tall enough that I need to awkwardly contort my body to fit my feet into those little boxes.
+Honestly, if you are less than 165cm you should be fine in the typical sleeper-style bus, though any taller and it will be one uncomfortable journey.
+For the tourist-style buses, 180cm is really how tall you should be to comfortably fit.

 Bus Schedule From Hoi An To Nha Trang